Universal vaccine purchase programs are created by state legislatures. Creating a universal purchase program involves:

-The payers, which include insurers, health plans, and third-party administrators (TPA), providers, and the state health department as well as the public.
+The payers, which include insurers, health plans, and third-party administrators (TPA); providers; the state health department; and the public.

 Providers: Provider offices no longer need to order private vaccine and potentially face being reimbursed less than the actual cost of the vaccine.
 The assessments for vaccines are paid by the health insurer, so the provider no longer needs to finance vaccine inventory.